J. Joseph Curran Jr.: Attorney general

+In 1986, Curran was elected attorney general after serving four years as lieutenant governor under Harry Hughes.
+In 1990, 1994, 1998, and 2002, he won re-election.
 Citing his age and his long career, Curran decided not to seek re-election in 2006, preventing any conflict of interest that might arise in having O'Malley as governor and his father-in-law as attorney general.